netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 * [Which technique is recommended to provide data through the web?](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines#13-publishing-linked-data)
 * How can I use an internal terminology source?
 * How can I use an external terminology source?
-* Which data models are recommended?
+* Which data models are recommended for publishing terminology sources?
-* Which techniques are recommended to provide data to the user through the web?
+* Which techniques are recommended to provide data through the web?
-* Which data models are recommended?
+* Which data models are recommended for publishing dataset information?
-* Which techniques are recommended to provide data to the user through the web?
+* Which techniques are recommended to provide data through the web?
-* Which protocols are recommended?
+* Which protocols are recommended for persistent identification?
 * How are persistent identifiers stored in the database?

 ### 0.1 About this document
-For readability we present examples in turtle serialization, although we recommend ??? as the prefered serialization type.
+RDF can be published in various serializations.
+For readability we present examples in turtle serialization, although we recommend other serializations in different situations.

 ## 1 Publishing collection information
 ### 1.0 Introduction